 Evidence indicates that Lactobacillus gasseri may help people with obesity lose weight and belly fat.
 Additionally, a blend of probiotics called VSL#3 may reduce weight gain on a high-calorie diet.

 At the end of the day, certain types of probiotics may have modest effects on your weight, especially when combined with a healthy, real food-based diet.

-However, there are many other reasons to take a probiotic supplement besides weight loss.
+Nevertheless, there are many other reasons to take a probiotic supplement besides weight loss.